microsoft/language-server-protocol/_implementors/tools.md

 index: 2
 ---

-*If you are missing a development tool please create a pull request in GitHub gainst this markdown [document](https://github.com/Microsoft/language-server-protocol/blob/gh-pages/_implementors/tools.md)*
+*If you are missing a development tool please create a pull request in GitHub against this markdown [document](https://github.com/Microsoft/language-server-protocol/blob/gh-pages/_implementors/tools.md)*

 | Editor/IDE | Maintainer | Repository |